21 min read

 Think it’s getting weird?
 Well, buckle up, of course, Jung goes deeper.

 Campbell defined a mandala as being coordinated or symbolically designed so that it has the meaning of a cosmic order.
-In this sense, like Jung, he believed that mandalas had a psychically ordering principle and that the symbolic geometries within the mandala are a “kind of discipline for pulling all those scattered aspects of your life together, finding a center and ordering yourself to it.
+Like Jung, he believed that mandalas had a psychically ordering principle and that the symbolic geometries within the mandala are a “kind of discipline for pulling all those scattered aspects of your life together, finding a center and ordering yourself to it.
 So, you’re trying to coordinate your circle with the universal circle.”[41]

 Through his life-long research on world mythology, Campbell believed that the mandala was a representation of indescribable energy.
 A point of focus that worked on the psyche, providing “reflections of spiritual and depth potentialities of every one of us.
 And that through contemplating those, we evoke those powers in our own lives to operate through ourselves.”[43]